Representation Theorems for Indefinite Quadratic Forms Revisited: Representation Theorems

-for some bounded self-adjoint operator $M$ on the Hilbert space $\fH_{\fa}:=\Dom[\fa]$ equipped with the inner product $\fa[\cdot,\cdot]$.
-On the other hand, from \eqref{ner1} one concludes that $\|M^{-1}\|\leq 1/\alpha$ (this is a special case of the classical Lax-Milgram lemma, see, e.g., \cite[Theorem IV.1.2]{Evans}).
+\begin{proof} {}From \eqref{ner} follows that there exists a bounded self-adjoint operator $M$ on the Hilbert space $\fH_{\fa}:=\Dom[\fa]$ equipped with the inner product $\fa[\cdot,\cdot]$ such that On the other hand, from \eqref{ner1} one concludes that $M$ has a bounded inverse with the bound $\|M^{-1}\|\leq 1/\alpha$ (this is a special case of the classical Lax-Milgram lemma, see, e.g., \cite[Theorem IV.1.2]{Evans}).

 By Lemma VI.3.1 in \cite{Kato} there exists a bounded self-adjoint operator $H$ in $\fH$ such that

 Comparing \eqref{ravM} and \eqref{eq:eq:1} yields the equality

 and, therefore,